venelin98/FamilyTree/README.md

 # FamilyTree

+I wrote this program in C ++ on Visual Studio 2017, starting with a blank project.
+I used iostream for input and output and fstream for saving and loading trees.
+Instead of using vector, I chose to write a dynamic array myself.
+I used HxD hex editor to look for errors in the files.
+In the program, "family trees" are weighted graphs implemented through a list of neighbors.
+The program allows for addition, subtraction (removal of common members) and comparison of trees, saving them to and loading them from files and more.

+Thus large constructs consisting of multiple family trees can be created and managed using this program.

 # How to use

 The program works with an array of trees numbered from 0.
 In order to execute a command on a tree you need to enter its number(treeID).